 4. Boston Terrier

 This extremely small breed is instantly recognizable.
 They are family dogs and highly intelligent.
 They take quickly to training and love to be around their people.
-They do not require much exercise for the same reason the English Bulldog doesn’t – their shortened noses cause severe breathing problems.
+They do not require much exercise for the same reason that the English Bulldog doesn’t—their shortened noses cause severe breathing problems.
 It is difficult for them to be active for long because they do not breathe correctly or efficiently.

 They are also prone to many other health problems.
-Many breeders produce dogs with a curved back, which can cause problems with the rear legs.
-They are also known for their sensitive digestive system that can cause food allergies and similar problems.
-Their large eyes make them prone to eye problems as well, especially corneal ulcers.
+Many breeders produce dogs with curved backs, which can cause problems with the rear legs.
+They are also known for their sensitive digestive systems that can be prone to food allergies and similar problems.
+Their large eyes make them prone to eye problems too, especially corneal ulcers.
 They are also prone to complications with anesthesia, which can make some surgeries difficult.

 5. Shih Tzu